FZJ-INM1-BDA/siibra-python/docs/examples.rst

 locations, anatomical assignment, and multimodal data features.

 The examples are intended to complement the concept guide and the generated API reference.
-For conceptual background, see :ref:`glossary`.
+For conceptual background, see :ref:`concepts`.
 For function and class details, see :ref:`api`.

 .. list-table::